Batgirl Solo Movie: Will Emma Stone’s Superhero Costume Impress Joss Whedon?

 — BossLogic (@Bosslogic) February 28, 2017

 Joss Whedon had a tough time with Marvel Studios over his last movie, Avengers: Age of Ultron.
 In his own words, he had an “unpleasant” time with the studio, and now he is moving on to its rival production house.
-Whedon tried to make a Wonder Woman movie with DC and worked on it for years.
+Whedon tried to make a Wonder Woman movie with DC, and he worked on it for years.
 However, it was eventually shelved.
 Vanity Fair hopes Whedon gets more creative control while making the Batgirl movie, as it will eventually help Warner’s cause.

 Even though the solo Batgirl movie has just been reported, fans have already been speculating about it.
 An Australian artist at BossLogic earlier shared his vision about who could play Batgirl, and he chose Emma Stone for it.
 He designed the look with Emma as the superhero character.
-So far, there is no rumor about the Oscar winning actress playing the character, but BossLogic’s illustration gives us an idea who brilliant Stone would look as the character.
+So far, there is no rumor about the Oscar-winning actress playing the character, but BossLogic’s illustration gives us an idea who brilliant Stone would look as the character.

 Ahem. #Batgirl pic.twitter.com/yZCxJNHk1q